 4. Collaborate With Everyone

 Some of the best referrals can come from professionals who do something very similar to you.
-Don’t hesitate to connect with other small businesses coaches, as an example.
+Don’t hesitate to connect with other small business coaches, as an example.

 Within your mastermind group, there may be business coaches who specialize in different things, e.g., working with service providers, helping business owners who manufacture products, doing marketing for local brick and mortar businesses, etc.